backstage/backstage/packages/integration/api-report.md

   clientEmail?: string;
   privateKey?: string;
 };

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "readAwsS3IntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function readAwsS3IntegrationConfig(
+  config: Config,
+): AwsS3IntegrationConfig;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-missing-release-tag) "readAzureIntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)